Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 If you are experiencing performance issues with the database, try using a Premium database.
 Since the dashboard is direct-query, performance issues with the dashboard are often also database throughput issues.

+## FAQ

+This section will be updated with common questions we get from implementing parties.

 ## Support and feedback